cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 * You want to use Tendermint's events and notify players when it’s their turn?
 Cosmos SDK provides that with [events](./13-events).
 * You want to easily add changes to your system in the future after production?
 You can handle it with Cosmos SDK [migrations](./15-migrations).
 * You want to allow players to play for money with different tokens?
 Good thing the Cosmos SDK already integrates [IBC](./16-ibc) for tokens coming from other blockchains.

-The Cosmos SDK assists in attending to all these concerns without you having to reinvent the wheel.